MichalMarsalek/brainfuck/asm/README.md

 * `in register` - goes to the cell `register` and gets input
 * `set register dummy c` - goes to the cell `register` and sets it to the constant `c` (either a character or a decimal value 15..241) assuming both registers `register`and `dummy` are zero.
 Deprecated, use `init` instead.
 * `init register value` - initializes the register to the given constant (either a character or a decimal value)
+* `fill pattern` - fills the entire tape with the given pattern - either a string or space separated numbers
 * `while register` - goes to the cell `register` and starts a loop
 * `end` - goes to the`register` cell of the matching `while` command and ends a loop
 * `repeat reg1 reg2` - stars a nondestructive loop of length `reg2`.
 Assumes `reg1` starts at zero and doesn't change inside the loop